Best Cleansers & Facial Oils 2026: Expert Picks

 Cleansing and facial oils occupy two different steps in a skincare routine, but they share a philosophy: oil-based formulas that work with your skin instead of stripping it.
 We tested a pure single-ingredient facial oil and a cult-favorite cleansing balm — two mid-range for its category products that represent the best of their respective categories.

 This is a focused category.
-Rather than padding the list with mediocre options, we selected two products that each do something genuinely well.
+Rather than padding the list with mediocre options, we selected two products that each excel at their one job.
 One nourishes.
 One cleanses.
-Both transform their respective skincare steps from routine obligation into something you look forward to.
+Both turn their respective skincare steps from routine obligation into something you look forward to.

 Side-by-Side: Both Products Compared